-Holistic Commissioning is a comprehensive process that goes beyond the traditional industry model by not only addressing the interaction between the building’s mechanical, electrical, and plumbing systems, but also including the building’s exterior envelope (enclosure), sustainability goals, and unique project-specific requirements.
+Holistic Commissioning® is a comprehensive process that goes beyond the traditional industry model by not only addressing the interaction between the building’s mechanical, electrical, and plumbing systems but also including the building’s enclosure, sustainability goals, and unique project-specific requirements.

-Holistic Commissioning provides the greatest benefit when started in predesign because it allows implementation of high performance strategies at their lowest possible cost and establishes the foundation for maintaining and improving performance for the life of the building.
-Implementing Holistic Commissioning at an existing facility also provides significant financial returns raising occupant satisfaction, improving operational efficiency, and environmental stewardship for both new and existing facilities.
-Holistic Commissioning provides the tools owners and their staff need to increase financial rate of return for the facility.
+Holistic Commissioning provides the greatest benefit when started in predesign because it allows implementation of high-performance strategies at their lowest possible cost and establishes the foundation for maintaining and improving performance for the life of the building.
+Implementing Holistic Commissioning at an existing facility also provides significant financial returns, raising occupant satisfaction and improving operational efficiency and environmental stewardship for both new and existing facilities.
+Holistic Commissioning provides the tools owners and their staff need to increase the financial rate of return for the facility.

-The differences between commissioning and Holistic Commissioning is the difference between a snap shot in time and a continuous evaluation of the facility’s performance for an extended period.
+The differences between commissioning and Holistic Commissioning is the difference between a snapshot in time and a continuous evaluation of the facility’s performance for an extended period.
 The Holistic Commissioning process does not end with testing the buildings performance at the end of construction or modifications to the facility.
-Holistic Commissioning examines the performance of the building over extended periods of time identifying opportunities to save money, increase operational efficiency and reliability of building systems that lower operational costs and increase the owner’s bottom line.
+Holistic Commissioning examines the performance of the building over extended periods of time, identifying opportunities to save money, increase operational efficiency, and improve reliability of building systems that lower operational costs and increase the owner’s bottom line.

 Retro-commissioning is the application of the commissioning process to existing buildings, a process that seeks to improve how building equipment and systems function together.
 Retro-commissioning can often resolve problems that occurred during design or construction or address problems that have developed throughout the building’s life.
 Retro-commissioning improves a building’s operations and maintenance (O&M) procedures to enhance overall building performance.